BeatrisIlieva/drf-react-gems/README.md

 #### **Reviewer Group (Review Moderation):**

--   Can approve, and disapprove customer reviews for products they have purchased.
+-   Can approve, and disapprove customer reviews for products they have purchased
 -   Access to Product Reviews section

 **User roles are managed from the admin site:**